KaraboSkay/KaraboSkay/README.md

 ## About Me 👀

-Tech enthusiast eager to explore the world of software development and cybersecurity.
-Embracing challenges as stepping stones, I'm always on the lookout for opportunities to learn and grow
+I thrive on challenges, seeing them as stepping stones to new knowledge and growth.
+Always on the lookout for opportunities to expand my skills and expertise.

 ## Current Status 🌱